verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

         value: "10Mbps"
 ```

-For example, setting up Istio load balancer with `10Mbps` can be achieved as follows:
+For example, you can set up an Istio load balancer with `10Mbps` as follows:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1